TomK32/RobAWilkinson.github.io/about.md

 permalink: /about/
 ---

-Just bloggin abotu my adventures teaching for general Assembly's first DTLA cohort
+Just blogging about my adventures teaching for general Assembly's first DTLA cohort